Is The Weeknd Retiring His Stage Name After Releasing His New Album?

 This was then followed by more cues from the After Hours album, most prominently in the lead single from the album, Blinding Lights, where his alter-ego was left bruised, battered and bloodied.
 “I’ll still make music, maybe as Abel, maybe as The Weeknd.
 But I still want to kill The Weeknd.
 And I will.
 Eventually.
 I’m definitely trying to shed that skin and be reborn.” he explained.

-BTS Member Jimin’s Album ‘Face’ Becomes Highest Solo Debut On Billboard 200 Since Olivia Rodrigo’s ‘Sour’
+BTS-Member Jimin’s Solo Album ‘Face’ Debuts At Number 2 On Billboard 200

 A Cannes premier for The Idol